choosen/choosen.github.io/content/about.md

 I used to play squash, but I resigned as was to close to compete on the too high level to be healthy.

 I play a little chess, contract bridge.
-Lately I played *Ticket To Ride* on [BoardGameArena](https://BoardGameArena.com), which is quite competive when playing duels.
+Lately I played *Ticket To Ride* on [BoardGameArena](https://BoardGameArena.com), which is quite competitive when playing duels.
+See posts in [Ticket-To-Ride](/ticket-to-ride) section for more.

 Ambitious, motivated and open minded.